Grimelios/LiveSplit.TheEndIsNigh/README.md

 ## Setup instructions

-- Before you start, you'll need [LiveSplit](http://livesplit.github.io/downloads) (the most recent version is 1.7.4).
+There are two ways to set up the autosplitter.
+Before you start, you'll need [LiveSplit](http://livesplit.github.io/downloads) (the most recent version is 1.7.5).

+Method one:

+- Launch LiveSplit, then go to Edit Splits.
+- Choose The End Is Nigh as your game.
+After a moment, you should see the autosplitter section activate (with the text "Autosplitter for The End Is Nigh").
+- Click **Activate**, then modify settings as needed.

+**Important note:** Using this first method, the death count display will not appear.
+In the autosplitter settings, there's a checkbox to display death count.
+It works using the second method (described below), but not when activated through Edit Split.
+This is a design choice by LiveSplit.

+Method two:

 - Go to the [releases](https://github.com/Grimelios/LiveSplit.TheEndIsNigh/releases) section of this repository.
 - Download **LiveSplit.TheEndIsNigh.dll**.
 You do **not** need to download the full source code.
 - Place the DLL inside your LiveSplit/Components folder.